-- Install only identical (the same type and size) DDR DIMM in DIMM A and DIMM B. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - This motherboard only supports x4, x8, x16 chips/per module DDR DIMMs.
+- Install only identical (the same type and size) DDR DIMMs in DIMM_A and DIMM_B. - Always install DIMMs with the same CAS latency.
+For optimum compatibility, obtain memory modules from the same vendor. - This motherboard only supports x4, x8, x16 chips/per module DDR DIMMs.